ミノア人は日本語を話した

 (b) Right Side

-(Damaged) KU (JA/NU)-(SI/YO) NA-(SI/YO) TU-NASI NA-(GO/TE) (Damaged)
+(Damaged) KU (JA/NU)-(SI/YO) NA-(SI/YO) TAMARI-NASI NA-(GO/TE) (Damaged)

-•Right to Left:
+• Right to Left:

-•Left to Right:
+• Left to Right:

 Together, this reads as follows: